Ken Walker (physician): Views on vaccination

+Views on apartheid South Africa

 In 1986, Walker participated in a "fact finding" tour of South Africa sponsored by the apartheid government.
 Upon his return he wrote an op-ed in the Globe and Mail titled "The good side of white South Africa" which opposed sanctions against or disinvestment from South Africa and also opposed the prospect of ending white minority rule in the country.